Junior Kaleb Johnson recorded a career-high 24 points in the 83-75 win over Maryland Eastern

 USATSI Gallery - Mount St. Mary's at Georgetown

 Georgetown Men's Basketball 73, Jacksonville 57 Sunday, Nov.
 12, 2017 | Capital One Arena | Washington, D.C.

 Ewing is recognized as the greatest men's basketball player to ever don the Blue & Gray.
 He was selected as one of the top 50 players in the history of the National Basketball Association (NBA) and was elected to the Naismith Memorial Basketball Hall of Fame in 2008.

 Ewing was a three-time consensus First Team All-America selection (1983, 1984, 1985) on the Hilltop, leading the Hoyas to three NCAA Championship Game appearances and the 1984 National Championship title.
-He was named Most Outstanding Player of the 1984 tournament.
+He was named Most Outstanding Player of the 1984 NCAA Championships.
 His play propelled Georgetown into one of the most respected basketball programs in the country.

 During his illustrious career, Ewing had the opportunity to play for, and coach, alongside some of the great coaches in basketball, including Pat Riley (New York Knicks), Jeff Van Gundy (Knicks, Houston Rockets), Stan Van Gundy (Orlando Magic), Tom Thibodeau (Chicago Bulls, Minnesota Timberwolves) and Steve Clifford (Charlotte).